 It is vital that if somebody researches you online, the first page of a search on Google for your name portrays you in a positive light.
 A study conducted in 2010 shows that less than 10% of users look past the first page of a Google search.
 So it is essential that you control what appears on this page to protect your reputation online; this is where online reputation management comes in.

 This marketing strategy depends on the creation of digital assets such as social media profiles.
 These assets are optimised with your name so that when people type it into Google, said assets appear on the first page of the search.
 When people search for your name on Google, you control what they see – allowing you to control your reputation online.

 Take your cue from Maria

 Maria Sharapova’s decision to own up to her scandal could prove an effective reputational management strategy.
-It allowed the tennis star to take control of how the story is reported in the media, ensuring the scandal does not drag out and keep damaging her reputation for years to come.
+It allowed the tennis star control of the reporting of the story in the media.
+This ensured that the scandal does not drag out and keep damaging her reputation for years to come.

 If you want to build a positive reputation online, you may want to take your cue from Maria.
-Engage in online reputation management strategies so you can control how you are perceived online.
+Engaging in online reputation management strategies controls how people perceive you online.
 This could allow you to safeguard your personal reputation from potentially-damaging reputational events.